 Thank you for your interest in graduate study at the University of California, Santa Cruz.
 Please be advised that UCSC greatly values the participation of scholars from diverse nations and cultures in our various graduate programs, and we therefore actively solicit applications for admission from international applicants.
-However, because the financial aid programs are restricted to U.S. citizens and permanent residents, financial support for international applicants is restricted to fellowships, research-ships and teaching assistantships.
+However, because the financial aid programs are restricted to U.S. citizens and permanent residents, financial support for international applicants is restricted to fellowships, research-ships and teaching assistantships as offered and/or available by departments.

 Please examine this brief description of admission and graduate study at UC Santa Cruz and note especially application deadlines and special requirements.
 The Division of Graduate Studies does not provide preliminary applications or evaluations of your credentials.